leilahaddou/leilahaddou.github.io/neo4j-tutorial/tutorial.md

 **Using `MERGE` instead of `CREATE`**

 `CREATE` will blindly create nodes regardless of what the data is or if the same instance occurs again in the dataset.
 Using `MERGE` instead of `CREATE`will go through each row of the CSV and look for duplicates.
-Where it finds instances of the same thing, it will merge them into one. *Use with care*
+Where it finds instances of the same thing, it will merge them into one. *Use with care!*

 **Adding attributes**